Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Let the colors run into each other, you can always dab more color if you want.
 Let dry - this dries fast.

 Once dry, gather up the 6 filters and pile together.
 Take a bamboo skewer or toothpick and make a hole in the centre through all the filers.
 Push a pipecleaner or wire through the hole and try to create a ball so it doesn't slip out.
-The bottom of the pipecleaner will be the stem.
-Now by folding and gathering the filters, make the bottom portion as small as possible so you can wrap the tape around.
-Do not put the tape too low or it will slip out and not hold secure enough.

 Once you have secure the filters on the stem, start separating the filters in different direction creating a flower effect.
 It is OK to twist the paper to create shape.